Lu'an: Geography and climate

 Lu'an is marked by the southern fringes of the North China Plain in its north and the northern part of the Dabie Mountains in its south.
 Its administrative area spans 31°01′−32°40′ N latitude and 115°20′−117°14′ E longitude, respectively.

 Lu'an has a monsoon-influenced, humid subtropical climate (Köppen Cfa), with four distinct seasons.
 Winters are cold and damp, with average low temperatures in January dipping just below freezing; the January 24-hour average temperature is 2.8 C. Summers are typically hot and humid, with a July average of 28.0 C. The annual mean is 16.0 C, while annual precipitation averages just above 1100 mm, a majority of which occurs from May to August.
 Annual sunshine duration is 2,000 to 2,300 hours.

+The terrain is high in the southwest and flat in the northeast, distributed in a trapezoid shape, forming three natural areas: mountains, hills, and plains.

 Administration

 The prefecture-level city of Lu'an administers seven county-level divisions, including three districts and four counties.

+As of the end of 2022, Lu'an City governs 3 municipal districts of Jin'an, Yu'an and Yeji, 4 counties of Huoqiu, Jinzhai, Huoshan and Shucheng, as well as the national-level Lu'an Economic and Technological Development Zone; it has 10 sub-districts, 95 towns, 35 townships, a total of 140 towns (streets); a total of 174 urban community residents' committees and 1,795 villagers' committees.

+The city's total area is 15,450.9016 square kilometers.
+Among them, there are 6618.98 hectares of wetland, 497245.32 hectares of cultivated land, 49507.09 hectares of garden land, 626483.09 hectares of forest land, 5786.65 hectares of grassland, 159656.48 hectares of urban, village and industrial and mining land, 29053.67 hectares of transportation land, and 152606.61 hectares of water and water conservancy facilities land.

 These are further divided into 142 township-level divisions.